Family Feud (1978 Australian game show): Production and broadcast

 The original Australian run of Family Feud was produced for the Nine Network, recorded at GTV-9's Melbourne studios in Bendigo Street, Richmond.
 It debuted on TCN-9 Sydney on Monday 20 February 1978, stripped Monday to Friday at 5pm, with Tony Barber as host.
 From Monday 6 November it was moved to 5:30pm.
 Continuing to air without a break over the 1978-79 Christmas/summer season, Family Feud was moved temporarily into The Young Doctors 6pm timeslot from Monday 27 November, before settling back into a Monday-Friday 5:30pm schedule on Monday 5 February 1979.
 The season ended on Friday 16 November.

 The show's third season commenced on Monday 11 February 1980, continuing to be stripped in the Monday-Friday 5:30pm slot.
-Tony Barber's last episode as host aired on Friday 11 July, moving on to host Sale Of The Century.
+Tony Barber's last episode as host aired on Friday 11 July, moving on to host Sale of the Century.
 Daryl Somers took over as host, with his first episode airing the following Monday, 14 July.
-Family Feud’s third season ended on Friday 14 November.
+Family Feuds third season ended on Friday 14 November.

 The program continued in the same timeslot from Monday 16 February 1981, with the fourth season ending on Friday 13 November.

 Season 5 debuted on Monday 8 February 1982, again in the same timeslot, until Thursday 11 November.

 Season 6 commenced at 5:30pm on Monday 7 February 1983, ending on Thursday 10 November, Daryl Somers' final episode as host.

 The final season of Family Feuds original run commenced on Monday 13 February 1984, with Sandy Scott as new host.
 It was moved to 5pm from Monday 5 March, through until the show's final episode on the network on Friday 30 March 1984.

 It was then revived by the Seven Network in 1990 hosted by Rob Brough until John Deeks took over the role on 29 January 1996 until its final episode on 28 June 1996.